 Miniature Dachshund

-Miniature Dachshunds are adorably cute, willful little dogs with very short legs and a long body.
-They have a loveable yet independent temperament and a bright personality.
+Miniature Dachshunds are adorably cute, wilful little dogs with very short legs and a long body.
+They have a loveable yet independent temperament and a bright, sociable personality, making them popular with families and the elderly.
+Lively and vigilant, with a big-dog bark, they make fine watchdogs who can be standoffish towards strangers and may growl or bark at them.

 Recommended forSingles & families